-It might be something you’ve been imagining for quite some time or an idea that came to you recently.
+It might be something you’ve imagined for quite some time or an idea that came to you recently.

-So if you’re aware of some new way in which you’re longing to emerge, here’s an exercise you can try if you want to.
-Read through it first and be sure to do it when you’re not in a hurry and you won’t be interrupted.
+Regardless, if you’re aware of some way in which you’re longing to emerge, here’s an exercise you can try if you like.
+Please read through it first and pick a time to do it when you’re not in a hurry and won’t be interrupted.
 You’ll want as few distractions as possible.

-Do you notice areas of tension?
+Do you have areas of tension?
 Do you feel an emotion arise?
-How are you breathing?Deeply?
+How is your breathing?
+Is it deep?
 Shallow?
 Are any thoughts racing through your mind?
 Notice everything and spend as much time bringing your attention to yourself as you like.

-Once you get a sense of your overall state, fill in the blank below and make the following emergence statement to yourself – either silently or out loud:
+Once you get a sense of your overall state, fill in the blank below and make the following emergence statement to yourself – preferably out loud.

-If the statement elicits no response or too much resistance, (such as a knot in your stomach or the thought “No way!”) try playing around with the word that you chose to fill in the blank.
-For example, if best-selling author makes you too nervous, try working with published writer.
-(You can dial it back up to best-selling author whenever you try it on for size.)
-Or if you started with published writer and that didn’t get enough response, dial it up to best-selling author – if that’s your wildest dream – and see if that statement feels better.
+On the other hand, the statement might elicit too much of a reaction, such as a knot in your stomach or the thought “No way!”
+In this case, try playing around with the word that you chose to fill in the blank.
+For example, if “best-selling author” makes you anxious for any reason, try working with published writer.
+You can dial it back up to “best-selling author” at another time if you like.

-What is the next step I want to take to support this emergence?
+What’s the next step I want to take to support this emergence?